sauliiin/Loki-and-Grafana/README.md

 | event = "Strategy lookup completed"
 | function = "main_lookup_strategy"
 ```
 This gave me exactly **one line per request_id** — perfect for accurate analysis. ✅

+But how did I figure that out?

+Because I'm a Jedi, obviously. 😏

+But I also copied some log lines into a JSON file and analyzed them in VS Code to figure out which field was **not repeated across all lines**, but also **not missing in any request_id** — that’s how I narrowed it down.

+> *“Patience you must have, young Padawan — in the logs, truth hides deep.”* 🧙‍♂️
 ---

 If you’ve made it this far — congrats! 🎉